exatoa/exatoa.github.io/README.md

 # Github Webpage
+Github webpage is for web service from the git repository directly.
+It suppurts Jekyll library, where building website from Markdown files.
+Once pushing a repository into Github repository named `<username>.github.io`, Github automatically resolve the dependencies and compile websites.
+This `README` provides a simple guideline for testing webpage with Jekyll in your local machine.

 ## Local Test Environment
-* I made the test environment using vagrant
+* The test environment is made on Vagrant
 * Prerequisite: VirtualBox and vagrant  (https://developer.hashicorp.com/vagrant/docs/installation)

 ### Install vagrant box
-* Enclosed Vagrantfile has a default configurations (Ubuntu 22.04)
+* Enclosed Vagrantfile in this repository has a default configurations with Ubuntu 22.04
 ```shell
 vagrant up
 vagrant ssh